 On some great and glorious day the plain folks of the land will reach their heart’s desire at last, and the White House will be adorned by a downright moron. – H.L.
 Mencken 26 July 1920 in the Baltimore Evening Sun

 P.S.
-I watched the debate and found out that my worst fears were unfounded (so far).
+I watched the first debate.
+My worst fears were unfounded (so far).
 Clinton crushed him.
-Trump did not use the fact that Clinton has to be politically correct against her.
+Trump did not press his immense political correctness advantage.
 She was lucky.
 This time.
+Tonight is the second debate.
+I shiver anew.

 Sorry, can’t get it off my mind.
 Is it that Shakespeare didn’t own books, didn’t write letters, and didn’t teach his kids to read?
-Is it that he somehow wrote from the point of view of nobility with courtly life and the ocean of falconry metaphors saturating his works from beginning to end?
+Is it the falconry metaphors saturating his works?
 Is it what Mark Twain said that he lived in London for 20 years as the most famous author in history and left nary a trace of such an august presence?
 Is it that when the great Shakespeare died, no one said a thing, no funeral, no burial in Westminster Abbey, no nothing?

 Actually it’s none of these things.
 It’s the sonnets and, more importantly, what the mainstream doesn’t say about them.